XinleWu/AutoCTS/README.md

 This is the original pytorch implementation of AutoCTS in the following paper: AutoCTS: Automated Correlated Time Series Forecasting.

+This code is based on the implementation of [PC-Darts](https://github.com/yuhuixu1993/PC-DARTS).

 ## Requirements
 - python 3
 - see `requirements.txt`